 To learn how to embed a browser object in your application, open In-Application Checkout Process: C# sample code.

-We recommend that you make the buying window as large as possible so that you can include marketing tools in the In-App browser.
+We recommend that you make the buying window as large as possible so you can include marketing tools in the In-App browser.

-If you use the Internet Explorer plugin that is installed on most Windows computers, make sure to use the latest rendering engine.
+If you use the Internet Explorer plugin that is installed on most Windows computers, be sure to use the latest rendering engine.
 If you don't, companies like PayPal may block your customers from paying.